hballington12/goad/README.md

 ---

-For documentation, installation instructions, and usage examples, see the [GOAD Wiki](https://hballington12.github.io/goad/).
+For documentation, see the [wiki](https://hballington12.github.io/goad/).